 Upon graduation, students are recognized with honors when they have completed all degree-applicable credit courses with a cumulative grade point average of 3.5 or better.
-Other lower-division college coursework posted to the Sierra College transcript is included in this GPA calculation.
+Other college lower-division coursework posted to the Sierra College transcript is included in this GPA calculation.